Helen Sarakinos - Executive Director

 Hannah started as REAP’s Communications Director in August 2015.
 As the communications guru, she is responsible for promoting REAP's programs and events via social media, newsletters, web and graphic design.
+She also manages the Farm Fresh Atlas and leads a statewide coalition to connect more people to local food.
 She has a Master of Public Health from UW-Madison and a graduate certificate in health communication from the University of Sydney in Australia.
 Hannah is passionate about food systems change and its potential to decrease the incidence of heart disease, diabetes and obesity.
 She supports increased transparency in food marketing and policy changes which can improve food justice by ensuring people have the knowledge and resources they need to regain power in food decisions.
-Prior to REAP, she held marketing roles at several healthcare organizations including the American Parkinson Disease Association, and most recently Dean & St. Mary’s.
+Prior to REAP, she was the Wisconsin Director of the American Parkinson Disease Association and a Marketing Specialist for Dean & St. Mary’s.
 Hannah enjoys playing ultimate frisbee, practicing yoga and paddleboarding in her free time.

 Sarah Larson - Farm to Business Program Director